microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 This class is used to write unit tests for dialogs that test their responses on a turn-by-turn basis.
 Any dialog built using the botbuilder dialogs library should work.

-Here is an simple example on how a test that uses DialogTestClient looks like:
+Here is a simple example on how a test that uses DialogTestClient looks like:

 ```csharp
 var sut = new BookingDialog();